dom-kufel/dom-s-kufel.github.io/blog/_posts/2022-12-31-toric_code-intro.md

 [^7]: We will discuss what happens if we consider topologically inequivalent loops in the next <a href="#long-range-entanglement">section</a>.
 [^8]: There is a quite deep reason behind this, which we will explore more in the other blogpost. !!!
 [^9]: This observation allows us to prove the 4-fold ground state degeneracy in an alternative way to the one described in the <a href="#hamiltonian-and-ground-states">first section</a>.
 The main idea is as follows: eigenvalues of each of the vertex/plaquette operators can be $+1$ or $-1$ (they are formed of Pauli operators which are both unitary and Hermitian); this means that there are $$2^N$ possible states.
 The conditions $$\prod_{\textrm{all} \ \ v} A_v = \mathbb{1} \ \ \ \prod_{\textrm{all} \ \ p} B_p = \mathbb{1}$$ however imply that two of these operators will not be independent: effectively we have $$2^{N-2}$$ independent quantum numbers.
 This means that the ground state degeneracy will be $$2^N/2^{N-2}=4$$.
+[^10]: Main idea is as follows: loosely speaking, for quantum error correction, the longer the error string the larger chance that it corresponds to uncorrectable error.
+As described <a href="#quasiparticle-excitations">before</a>, energy cost paid for the pair of excitations of any length is the same; for self-correcting memory (for storing quantum information) we want to retain non-locality of information encoding but yet penalize for longer excitation strings.
+It turns out that due to their dimensionality, 3D and 4D toric code energetically penalize long excitations one and two types of Pauli errors respectively.

 ## Hamiltonian and ground states